 Stanford, the university’s magazine, is sent to parents and guardians of matriculating undergraduates.

 Stanford Report, the university’s daily e-news source, is available online.
 You are encouraged to subscribe.

 To update your address and/or telephone information with the university or to request that another person receive mailings, email email@example.com.

 The pandemic has resulted in the closing of the Stanford campus except to selected faculty, staff and students.
 In the future if you visit, check out the visitor information site.
-It provides useful information about Stanford and the San Francisco Bay Area, including links to local lodging.
-Especially helpful is the Plan Your Visit site, which includes parking information, directions and aiport information.
+It provides useful information about Stanford and the San Francisco Bay Area.
 Be sure to make travel arrangements early for special events because there are a limited number of hotels near the university.

 New Student Orientation and Family Weekend provide parking.
 At other times, permits are required for campus lots when you visit.
-Visit the parking website for more.
+Visit Stanford Transportation for more.